trevordmiller/device-setup/README.md

 # Setup

 - Set up SSH keys
-- Create the `~/projects` directory and clone this repo into it
+- Install Google Drive and clone this repo into the `~/Google\ Drive/` directory if it doesn't already exist

 ---

 # Automatic

-- Run `. ~/projects/settings/bootstrap.sh` to set up all the things
+- Run `. ~/Google\ Drive/settings/bootstrap.sh` to set up all the things

 ---